 - Services available on a fee-for-service basis, such as:

 Parliamentary Service casework is undertaken by the Office of the Merit Protection Commissioner.

 Further information can be obtained from the Review Team in the Sydney office by emailing firstname.lastname@example.org.

-Ms Godwin was appointed Parliamentary Service Merit Protection Commissioner by the Governor-General in January 2008 for a five year term and in 2013 was reappointed for a second five year term.
+Ms Waugh was appointed Parliamentary Service Merit Protection Commissioner by the Governor-General in June 2018 for a five year term.
 She has a similar role as the Australian Public Service (APS) Merit Protection Commissioner.

 The Parliamentary Service Act 1999 (the Act) establishes the Parliamentary Service as a separate service from the APS.

 Section 47 of the Act establishes the independent statutory office of the Parliamentary Service Merit Protection Commissioner.

 The Parliamentary Service Values and Employment Principles are outlined at part 3 of the Parliamentary Service Act 1999.